brandaovh/brandaovh/README.md

 In the past, I've worked in customer service 🗣️ and operations in the tech and travel ✈️ industries.
 Now, I'm excited to transition my career into the world of data.

-I'm really passionate about data architecture, engineering, coding, and data visualization.
-Right now, I'm diving into Python, SQL, C#, and Spark.
+I'm really passionate about data architecture, engineering, programming, and data visualization.
+Right now, I'm diving into Python, SQL, C#, and PySpark.
 Check out my portfolio and see some of the projects I've worked on:

 [My Portfolio](https://brandaovh.me)